 53% of organizations report that donor acquisition is one of their top three fundraising challenges.
 What steps should you take now to acquire and retain donors?

-Since early 2020, many organizations have been grappling with questions around how to transition “crisis donors” to “mission donors.”
-That is, converting those donors who made one-time reactive gifts in the context of the COVID-19 pandemic and racial reckoning to donors who continue to give because they believe in the ongoing impact and mission of the organization.
+Since early 2020, many organizations have been grappling with how to transition “crisis donors” to “mission donors.”
+That is, converting donors who made one-time reactive gifts during the COVID-19 pandemic and racial reckoning to donors who continue giving because they believe in the ongoing impact and mission of the organization.

-Many early “crisis donors” are on the path to becoming “mission donors” while others are reevaluating the organizations that they wish to support on an ongoing basis.
-Of course, “crisis donors” aren’t the only donors your organization might wish to acquire or retain in 2022.
-According to CCS’s most recent Philanthropic Landscape Report, from 2019 to 2020, digital giving increased by 21% to account for 13% of all giving in the US, a new height.
+Many early “crisis donors” are on the path to becoming “mission donors,” while others are reevaluating organizations to support on an ongoing basis.
+Of course, “crisis donors” aren’t the only donors your organization wants to acquire or retain in 2022.
+According to CCS’s Philanthropic Landscape Report, from 2019 to 2020, digital giving increased by 21% to account for 13% of all giving in the US, a new height.
 As expected, younger donors are more likely to give through digital platforms than any other method.

 All these factors, unique to this moment in the philanthropic landscape, mark an opportune time to reevaluate your donor acquisition and retention strategies.